 SQL server CDC troubleshooting

-Troubleshooting: When no data is captured in CDC tables
+Troubleshooting: When CDC tables capture no data

-Check your table(s) is enabled for CDC
+Check that you have enabled your table(s) for CDC

 EXEC sys.sp_cdc_help_change_data_capture